rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W2.md

 movq SRC, DEST
 ```

-Here, `SRC` and `DEST` are *operands*. `DEST` is treated as a location, either a register or a memory address. `SRC` is treated as a values and is the content of either a register or a memory address or an immediate constant or a label.
+Here, `SRC` and `DEST` are *operands*. `DEST` is treated as a location, either a register or a memory address. `SRC` is treated as a value and is the content of either a register or a memory address or an immediate constant or a label.

 Example of a `mov` instruction: